solislemuslab/lab-dynamics/lab-guidelines.md

     - ask for help if you need it. **If you are feeling overwhelmed or stressed or don't know where to start, please reach out and I am happy to talk with you to find solutions**
     - note that if you are already reproducible and keep good notes by other means (not highlighted here), do continue that way!
 In fact, I am always eager to learn different ideas! **This document is not meant to force anyone to do one particular style of best computing and reproducibility practices.** Just keep in mind that whatever your style, we should discuss it and make sure that we are all on the same boat when it comes to expectations and outcomes

+### Does my code (simulations/data analysis/software) satisfy the lab computing practices?
+Checklist
+- Is all my code on the github repo, properly documented and commented?
+- Does the repo have an explicit readme describing the usage, citation, format of the repo and feedback/issues section?
+- Does the repo have a license, contributing guidelines and documentation?
+- If it is a new software tool, does it have a wiki or website tutorial?

 ## Clear scientific communication: manuscripts and presentations

 It is not enough to do "good science", we need to be good communicators of our science.